-There are a lot of different facts that go into calculating your car insurance rates.
-Some of these factors are obvious, such as your driving history, and the value of the vehicle being insured.
+There are a lot of different factors that go into calculating your car insurance rates.
+Some of these factors are obvious, such as your driving history and the value of the vehicle being insured.
 Others are a little less expected, like gender and marital status.

-One unexpected factor in your auto insurance premiums can be your credit card score.
-Credit card score may seem like a bizarre thing to use to determine car insurance prices, but almost every auto insurance provider does.
+One unexpected factor in determining your auto insurance premiums can be your credit score.
+A credit score may seem like a bizarre thing to use to determine car insurance prices, but almost every auto insurance provider does this.
 However, if you live in California, Hawaii, or Massachusetts, you don’t have to worry about your credit score when you’re purchasing automotive insurance; in these three states, it’s illegal for insurance companies to use your credit score to determine your rates.

 However, studies have shown that drivers with low credit scores are more likely to be involved in accidents, and that the accidents are, on average, more serious.
 In other words, if you have a low credit score, it’s more likely that an insurance company will lose money by covering you.
-To help adjust for that risk, companies usually take into account your credit card score, so they can charge you a higher premium if they determine that you are more likely to incur charges.
+To help adjust for that risk, companies usually charge you a higher premium.

 Every auto insurance provider has a different equation for determining their rates.
-Each company relies more heavily on certain factors, and less heavily on others.
-As such, there’s no single way that your credit score is used in determining your auto insurance rates.
+Each company relies more heavily on certain factors and less heavily on others.
+As such, there’s no single way that your credit score is used to determine your auto insurance rates.

-If you want to know how much value a car insurance company places on credit score, you can call and ask them.
-Usually, insurance providers are transparent about what factors go into their quotes, so they can help you get a feel for how you can improve your rates.
-So if you need to find a car insurance company that doesn’t factor your credit score heavily, you can shop around to find one that’s best suited for your strengths.
+If you want to know how much value a car insurance company places on credit scores, you can call and ask them.
+Usually, insurance providers are transparent about what factors go into their quotes so they can help you get a feel for how you can improve your rates.
+So if you need to find a car insurance company that doesn’t factor your credit score heavily, you can shop around.

-There are many critics of using credit score to help determine car insurance companies.
-Many believe that it’s not a fair factor to take into account, or that the relationship between credit score and accident probability is correlation but not causation.
-This is part of why three states don’t allow credit score to be a factor.
-However, it’s still a prevalent factor in most states, so it’s good to be aware of.
+There are many critics of using credit scores to help determine car insurance rates.
+They believe that it’s not a fair factor to take into account, or that the relationship between credit score and accident probability is correlation but not causation.
+This is partially why three states don’t allow credit score to be a factor.
+However, it’s still a prevalent factor in most states, so it’s good to be aware of it.